Whole-body counting: Principles

-If a gamma ray is emitted from a radioactive element within the human body due to radioactive decay, and its energy is sufficient to escape then it can be detected.
-This would be by means of either a scintillation detector or a semiconductor detector placed in close proximity to the body.
-Radioactive decay may give rise to gamma radiation which cannot escape the body due to being absorbed or other interaction whereby it can lose energy; so account must be taken of this in any measurement analysis.
-Whole-body counting is suitable to detect radioactive elements that emit neutron radiation or high-energy beta radiation (by measuring secondary x-rays or gamma radiation) only in experimental applications.
+If a gamma ray is emitted from a radioactive element within the human body due to radioactive decay, and its energy is sufficient to escape, then it can be detected by means of either a scintillation detector or a semiconductor detector placed close to the body.
+Radioactive decay may give rise to gamma radiation, which cannot escape the body due to being absorbed or other interactions through which it can lose energy.
+Any measurement analysis must take this into account.
+Whole-body counting is suitable to detect radioactive elements that emit neutron radiation or high-energy beta radiation (by measuring secondary x-rays or gamma radiation), but only in experimental applications.

+Whole-body counting can take place while a person is sitting, standing, or lying down, depending on the particular equipment setup used for the measurement.
+The detectors can be single or multiple, and can either be stationary or moving.